About More Art Culture:

 CANVAS

-Founded Cultural Arts Network - Volunteers, Artists, and Students (CANVAS), a model
+Founded Cultural Arts Network - Volunteers, Artists, and Students (CANVAS), a model employment program for at-risk youth that utilizes the arts.

 1997